HandsOnDataViz/book/docs/HandsOnDataViz.md

     convert long numbers (such as 107762) into abbreviated dollars ($ 108 k), we selected *custom format* and inserted the code `($ 0 a)`.

+TODO above: Reviewer wants screenshot of where to enter codes in legend format

-2. Under the *Annotate* tab, add a title, description, and source credits, to add credibility to your work.
+1. Under the *Annotate* tab, add a title, description, and source credits, to add credibility to your work.
 You can also add map labels and customize tooltips that will display when readers hover their cursor over different states.
 The easiest way to edit tooltips is to click on blue column names, or format them using their drop-down menus, to make the proper codes appear in double curly brackets, as shown in Figure
-    <a href="#fig:datawrapper-map-tooltip">8.39</a>.
+    <a href="#fig:datawrapper-map-tooltip">8.40</a>.
 Learn more about
     [customizing tooltips from Datawrapper
     Academy](https://academy.datawrapper.de/article/116-how-to-create-useful-tooltips-for-your-maps).

 <img src="images/08-map/datawrapper-map-tooltip.png" alt="To edit tooltips, click the blue column names or use drop-down menus to format the codes." width="600" />
 <p class="caption">
-Figure 8.39: To edit tooltips, click the blue column names or use drop-down menus to format the codes.
+Figure 8.40: To edit tooltips, click the blue column names or use drop-down menus to format the codes.
 </p>

+TODO above: Reviewer wants example of how to customize tooltips and add labels (annotations?) here

-1. Finally, proceed to the *Publish and Embed* screen to obtain an online link for your map, an iframe code that you will learn how to use in [Chapter 10: Embed on the Web](embed.html), and a static PNG image you can download.
+1. Finally, click *Proceed* or advance to the *Publish & Embed* screen to share your work with others.
+Follow the prompts, or the more detailed Datawrapper tutorial above, to obtain an embed code to your interactive map, and learn more about your next steps in [Chapter
+    10: Embed on the Web](embed.html).

 Learn more about [choropleth map design in this excellent series of posts by the Datawrapper